So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 to do that.
 I'm older than you.
 I'll give that dirt a blow, and see

 The mushrat blew it.
 And while he blew the soil, the land filled

 up his little hand.
 It covered his hand.
 He blew again.

 Another mushrat came up with a handful of dirt.
 He said, "We're

 making land.
 You want to live on land and water.
 You'll have land and

 vegetation to live with.
 You'll have roots and everything."

 And just that quick the land became big.
 Every time he blew with

-power, magic, the land became bigger.
-Then Winibozho told the
+power -- magic -- the land became bigger.
+Then Wenabozho told the

 mushrat, "Just blow that land.
 Keep blowing it for all.
 Have a